kykrueger/openbis/openbis-monitor-tool/README.md

-# MICROSERVICE SERVER #
+# MONITOR TOOL #

 ## Introduction ##

-This project is supposed to be used to monitor openBIS.
+This tool monitors openBIS is up making a series of API calls.

+It logs in on the AS, fetches a Dataset definition from the AS and returns a file listings from the DSS.

 ## Build ##